WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```

-## Evidence and Reasoning Supporting Statements
+## Supporting Statements: Evidence and Reasoning
 [https://w3c.github.io/vc-data-model/#evidence](https://w3c.github.io/vc-data-model/#evidence)

 The idea here is that the evidence and reasoning supporting statements can be located at specified URI's, the data embedded in a hypertext document as per [schema.org](http://schema.org) schemas or JSON-LD in a `<script>` element.